|Available for||Roles||Super Admin, Admin, Team Member, Limited Team Member|

 Connecting field-specific search terms with Boolean operators

-Use the Boolean operators AND, OR, and NOT to connect multiple field-specific search terms in a single search.
+Use the Boolean operators AND, OR, and NOT to connect multiple field-specific search terms in a single search from the search results page.
 You can also group field-specific search terms into clauses using parentheses.

 Below are examples of how operators can be used to connect field-specific search terms: